Python translate method

 In this example, we will simply replace a few characters of a string with different characters :

-If you will try to pass two strings with different length, it will throw one exception like below :
+Note that both string variables of the ‘maketrans()’ method must be the same.
+If you try to pass two strings with different length, it will throw one exception like below :

 This tutorial has explained to you how to use python translate and maketrans methods.
 Always pass two strings with equal lengths to avoid the exception.
 Note that this tutorial is for python 3.
 On Python 2, translate behaves a little bit differently.